-All mining rights within the protected area of Narrows Island were later withdrawn based on the boundaries established in the TLUP prior to the lifting of the land caution.
-In 1997 minor boundary refinements were required primarily to define the conservation reserve on the ground for regulation purposes.
-The mining rights were re-withdrawn in January 2001 to be consistent with the regulated boundaries.
+All mining rights were withdrawn based on the boundaries established in the TLUP prior to the lifting of the land caution.
+Minor boundary refinements were required primarily to define the site on the ground for regulation purposes.
+The mining rights were re-withdrawn in January 2001 to be consistent with the boundaries regulated in 1997.